llpeterson/internetworking/switching.md

 is a lot harder to create the forwarding tables in large, complex networks with dynamically changing topologies and multiple paths between destinations.
-That harder problem is known as *routing* and is the topic of a later Section.
+That harder problem is known as *routing* and is the topic of a later section.
 We can think of routing as a process that takes place in the background so that, when a data packet turns up, we will have the right information in the forwarding table to be able to forward, or switch, the packet.